War crimes during the final stages of the Sri Lankan civil war: Government of Tamil Nadu

-The leader of the All India Anna Dravida Munnetra Kazhagam party J. Jayalalitha issued a statement on 27 April 2011 welcoming the report, stating that it confirmed the "human rights violations and brutal repression that was earlier in the realm of speculation or dismissed as biased or partisan reportage".
+The leader of the All India Anna Dravida Munnetra Kazhagam party J. Jayalalithaa issued a statement on 27 April 2011 welcoming the report, stating that it confirmed the "human rights violations and brutal repression that was earlier in the realm of speculation or dismissed as biased or partisan reportage".
 The statement urged the Indian government to take steps to "bring Mahinda Rajapakshe to stand trial for war crimes and genocide along with his generals, senior ministers and all others who were party to the brutal excesses".

-In 2009, addressing a public rally in Chennai, Jayalalitha accused the LTTE of using Tamils as human shields.
+In 2009, addressing a public rally in Chennai, Jayalalithaa accused the LTTE of using Tamils as human shields.
 She said "if LTTE allow the Tamils to go to a safer place, then there will not be any civilian loss".
 She further said:

-Jayalalitha was sworn in as the Chief Minister of the southern Indian state of Tamil Nadu on 16 May 2011.
+Jayalalithaa was sworn in as the Chief Minister of the southern Indian state of Tamil Nadu on 16 May 2011.

 The Tamil Nadu Legislative Assembly passed unanimously a resolution on 8 June 2011 which, based on the report, accused Sri Lanka of: failure in constitutionally resolving the righteous demands of Tamils since independence; working for complete extermination of Tamils in the island; mass killings of innocent Tamils, other atrocities and failure in humanitarian action during the war; continued human rights abuses after the war; and human rights abuses on media persons and others outside of the war zone.
 The resolution urged the Indian central government to impose economic sanctions against Sri Lanka until Tamils are given equal rights and to press the UN to declare as "war criminals" those who committed alleged war crimes during the conflict in Sri Lanka.

-In an official state visit to Chennai, Hillary Clinton discussed the Tamil situation at length with J. Jayalalitha, contrary to claims beforehand from India's Central Government that the matter would not be broached.
+In an official state visit to Chennai, Hillary Clinton discussed the Tamil situation at length with J. Jayalalithaa, contrary to claims beforehand from India's Central Government that the matter would not be broached.
 Clinton stated that the United States was looking at "creative and innovative ways" to break the impasse over Sri Lanka.